 Née means "born".
 It does not mean "formerly known as" or "otherwise known as" or even "maiden name" except in the context that a woman's maiden name is generally her birth name.
 If a woman is born as Mary Smith, marries and changes her name to Mary Robinson, then divorces, remarries, and changes her name to Mary Jones, it would be correct to say "Mary Jones, née Smith"; it would not be correct to say "Mary Jones, née Robinson."

 Secondly, "née" is feminine.
 If a man changes his name, it's né (e.g. "Malcolm X, né Little").

 For transsexuals, as a general rule of thumb, you use the gender-specific words of the gender they identify as, rather than their genotype, if you are trying to be polite to them.
 So for example if you know a FtM, it is "He" "Him" "né" etc.

 Similarly, French-derived adjectives should retain their French masculine-feminine endings.
 A woman with flaxen hair is blonde, but a man is blond.
-More obscurely, a man with dark hair is not a brunette but a brunet.
+More obscurely, and only in English, a man with dark hair is not a brunette but a brunet.
 It would all be pronounced the same in English, though, where articles don't have gender.